leomenezessz/pyppium/docs/index.md

 Pyppium trying to work on technical layer to abstract some appium behaviours to help on QA usability.
 With pyppium you will see:

- - :octicons-check-circle-16: *Screen Object Pattern with abstraction to fetch elements.*
+:octicons-check-circle-16: *Screen Object Pattern with abstraction to fetch elements.*</br>
- - :octicons-check-circle-16: *Cross Mobile Testing focus, with some utilities to commons problems.*
+:octicons-check-circle-16: *Cross Mobile Testing focus, with some utilities to commons problems.*</br>
- - :octicons-check-circle-16: *Focus on QA daily problems, like waits, configurations and some boilerplate.*
+:octicons-check-circle-16: *Focus on QA daily problems, like waits, configurations and some boilerplate.*</br>

 ## Especial Thanks